pfernandez/zepl.vim/README.md

 - Only 1 REPL can be open at a time (per Vim instance).
 - [`set hidden`](https://vimhelp.org/options.txt.html#%27hidden%27) is required
   for Neovim and will be automatically set.
+It is optional for Vim, but recommended if you want to hide running REPLs.

 ## Quick start